 Industry Groups

-Capacity utilization for manufacturing stepped up 0.4 percentage point in December to 76.6 percent, a rate that is 1.7 percentage points below its long-run (1972–2023) average.
-The operating rate for mining increased 1.6 percentage points to 90.8 percent, and the operating rate for utilities moved up 1.3 percentage points to 71.1 percent.
-The rate for mining was 4.3 percentage points above its long-run average, while the rate for utilities remained substantially below its long-run average.
+Capacity utilization for manufacturing moved up 0.4 percentage point to 75.8 percent in April and is now 2.4 percentage points below its long-run (1972–2025) average.
+The operating rate for mining edged down 0.1 percentage point to 84.6 percent, and the operating rate for utilities increased 1.1 percentage points to 71.1 percent.
+The utilization rates for mining and for utilities were 0.6 percentage point and 12.9 percentage points below their long-run averages, respectively.

 Note.
 The statistics in this release cover output, capacity, and capacity utilization in the U.S. industrial sector, which is defined by the Federal Reserve to comprise manufacturing, mining, and electric and gas utilities.
 Mining is defined as all industries in sector 21 of the North American Industry Classification System (NAICS); electric and gas utilities are those in NAICS sectors 2211 and 2212.
-Manufacturing comprises NAICS manufacturing industries (sector 31-33) plus the logging industry and the newspaper, periodical, book, and directory publishing industries.
-Logging and publishing are classified elsewhere in NAICS (under agriculture and information, respectively), but historically they were considered to be manufacturing and were included in the industrial sector under the Standard Industrial Classification (SIC) system.
-In December 2002 the Federal Reserve reclassified all its industrial output data from the SIC system to NAICS.
+Manufacturing comprises NAICS manufacturing industries (sector 31-33) plus the logging industry and the newspaper, periodical, book, and directory publishing industries (except exclusive Internet publishing).
+Logging and publishing are classified elsewhere in NAICS (under agriculture and information respectively), but historically they were considered to be manufacturing and were included in the industrial sector under the Standard Industrial Classification (SIC) system.
+In December 2002, the Federal Reserve reclassified all of its industrial output data from the SIC system to NAICS.

 G.17 Release Tables: